 External Funding Opportunities For Spanish

-Enrolled graduate students are eligible for the following departamental travel and research awards.
+Enrolled graduate students are eligible for the following departmental travel and research awards.

 The Buchan Graduate Essay Award is an annual prize of $800 designed to promote excellence in graduate research and to give visibility to the work of graduate students in Spanish who publish their essays in competitive peer-reviewed journals while they are graduate students in our Spanish program.
-The Buchan Graduate Essay Award will be awarded to an scholarly article that has been published or accepted for publication by a peer-reviewed journal in the field of Spanish, Latin American or LatinX studies, excluding publications in-house (Hispanofila and Romance Studies) to avoid conflicts of interest, between April 1, 2017 – April 3, 2018.
+The Buchan Graduate Essay Award will be awarded to an scholarly article that has been published or accepted for publication by a peer-reviewed journal in the field of Spanish, Latin American or LatinX studies March 1, 2019 – March 1, 2020.
+(Excluding publications in-house (Hispanofila and Romance Notes) to avoid conflicts of interest.)

 AMOUNT OF AWARD: